Creative-Samurai1982/rpi5-pid_pwm_fan/Readme.md

 raspberry-pi-pid-pwm-fan
 ===
-A Python script to regulate Raspberry Pi CPU temperature using PID tuned PWM fan.
+A Python script to monitor CPU temperature and adjust fan speed using PID.
+Originaly I used simular code to run a fan on my Rpi 4, but since updating to a Rpi 5, my original code wouldn't work on the Rpi 5, so i adapted my code.
+Enjoy

 ## Required Python Packages